John Bitzan, Ph.D.

 Professor, Health/Social Psychology

-Clay Routledge is a behavioral scientist, writer, consultant, and professor of psychology at North Dakota State University.
+Clay Routledge is an affiliate of the NDSU Center for the Study of Public Choice and Private Enterprise (PCPE) and professor of psychology at North Dakota State University.
 Much of his work focuses on the human need to find and maintain meaning in life.
 More specifically, using a range of empirical methods, his research examines the underlying cognitive processes involved in meaning-making, the different ways people seek meaning, how the presence or absence of meaning influences psychological wellbeing, self-control, and goal pursuit, and the role meaning plays in people’s ability to overcome personal vulnerabilities and difficult life experiences.
 Dr. Routledge is an award-winning scholar who has published over 100 academic papers and co-edited two books.
 He authored the books Nostalgia: A Psychological Resource and Supernatural: Death, Meaning, and the Power of the Invisible World.
 He was also the lead author for the TED-Ed animated lesson Why Do We Feel Nostalgia?
 You can find out more about Dr. Routledge’s work at clayroutledge.com

 |Ph.D.
 Psychology, University of Missouri - Columbia, 2005|